 Next, we added a pallet to each side of those pallets.
 And then we placed two pallets on the top to create a roof.
 Securing them all really well with screws.

-My husband took apart pieces from other pallets and used them to make this goat shelter more secure.
+My husband took apart pieces from other pallets and used them to make this goat shelter more secure by creating simple beams.

 Lastly, we added the plastic silage to protect the entire structure and our goats from the cold weather.